ostranme/theavgdev/content/posts/button-hover-effect.md

 }
 ```

 Viola!
 A fun, animated button to add to your next web project.
-Here's a [link](https://codepen.io/ostranme/pen/yLVeawr) to the Codepen I created for reference.
+Here's a link to the [repo](https://github.com/ostranme/hover-button) I created for reference.
 Be warned don’t go to crazy with making all buttons animated but this is perfect example for a call to action or even playful buttons to sprinkle into your web apps.